 Organizations are like workspaces in the LogDNA app.
 They have their own separate log feed, ingestion keys, views, charts, permissions, and other resources.
 User accounts can be assigned to multiple organizations, and switching between organizations in the LogDNA app is as easy as clicking a button.

-This makes organizations perfect for logging multiple deployment environments: developers can manage their logs in a dedicated development organization, while IT and ops can manage their logs in a dedicated production organization.
-If a user requires access to another organization—for instance, if a developer needs access to production logs to troubleshoot a problem—you can use role-based access controls to control their level of access.
+This makes organizations perfect for logging multiple deployment environments because developers can manage their logs in a dedicated development organization, and IT and ops can manage their logs in a dedicated production organization.
+If a user requires access to another organization - for instance, if a developer needs access to production logs to troubleshoot a problem - you can use role-based access controls to control their level of access.

 Using organizations can also lower your costs for logging.
 Since each organization has a separate LogDNA plan, you can pick and choose the plan that’s best suited for the team.
 For example, production logs typically need longer retention periods, where development logs can be on a lower plan.
 Using organizations lets you choose less expensive plans for those environments that don’t need long retention or a large number of users, saving you money.